traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 All parameters are expressions, which allow you to freely use the QGIS expression engine to define each of those parameters, which includes access to all features attributes.

+#### Parameters description

+The parameters match closely the API.
+They are best documented on [the API documentation](http://docs.traveltimeplatform.com/reference/time-map/).

+All parameters are expressions, which allow you to freely use the QGIS expression engine to define each of those parameters, which includes access to all features attributes.

+The `[fields to keep]` parameter allows to specify fields from the inputs to keep in the output.

 #### Differences with the API

 In the API, all coordinates are to be provided in the `locations` parameter, and then searches specify locations ids.
 As this doesn't suit well GIS workflows, the algorithm separates source for searches and for location.